intel/ccloudvm/README.md

 ### create

-ciao-down create creates and configures a new ciao-down VM.
+ccloudvm create creates and configures a new ccloudvm VM.
 Currently, only one VM can be configured at any one time.
-All the files associated with the VM are stored in ~/.ciao-down.
+All the files associated with the VM are stored in ~/.ccloudvm.

-An example of ciao-down create is given below:
+An example of ccloudvm create is given below:

 ```
-$ ./ciao-down create xenial
+$ ./ccloudvm create xenial
 Booting VM with 7 GB RAM and 4 cpus
 Booting VM : [OK]
 Downloading Go : [OK]